acenet-arc/cloud_from_a_to_z/_episodes/17-day3-intro-to-cloudinit.md

 ~~~
 {: .output}

-The setup will take some time as it is downloading and installing updates to Ubuntu packages, installing PHP and MySQL packages as well as downloading and installing WordPress as well as performing some setup tasks.
+The setup will take some time as it is performing multiple steps.

+* downloading and installing updates to Ubuntu packages
+* installing PHP
+* installing MySQL
+* downloading Wordpress
+* configuring MySQL for WordPress
+* creating  unique authentication keys

 So how will we know when the setup is done?
 We can view the progress of the setup in the VMs log.
 This can be viewed in horizon if you click on the VM's name in the *instances* table and the select the *log* tab.
 This shows the last 35 lines of the console log.
 To see more of the log you can either increase the number of lines to display in the text box and then click *Go* or click *View Full Log* which shows the full log text in a separate tab of your browser.
 Click the *Go* button can also be used to update the console log as more content can be added to the log if the setup process is still ongoing.
 Once the setup has compeleted the last few lines in this log should look something like:

 ~~~
 [  205.098433] cloud-init[1266]: 2017-05-11 17:28:05 (11.7 MB/s) - '/tmp/latest.tar.gz' saved [8040021/8040021]
 [  205.101428] cloud-init[1266]: untarring wordpress ...